About authentication and authorization

 If your portal serves private APIs, you must configure authorization by using portal groups.
 A portal group specifies the claims that must be present in a JWT ID token to allow access to specific private APIs and usage plans, and to perform actions, such as to create API keys for these APIs.
 Therefore, portal groups create an additional layer of security for your portal alongside the external OIDC authentication.

 To configure authorization for private APIs, you must set up authentication with an OIDC provider first.
-After succesful authentication, the OIDC provider returns an ID token and refresh token.
+After successful authentication, the OIDC provider returns an ID token and refresh token.
 The ID token contains the claims that are used to match the user to a portal group.
 After a matching portal group is found, access to the private APIs and usage plans is granted.

 The following image illustrates the authorization flow when trying to create an API key for a private API.
 Note that this flow assumes that the user is successfully authenticated with an OIDC provider and received an ID token.